Yieldster-Framework/automation-platform-docs/content/en/advisors/portfolio-allocator.md

 The advisor will be notified via email if an error occurs during advisor execution.

+#### Minimum transaction size (Tmin)

+The vault will only transact if the value of available assets for a transaction exceeds the minimum transaction size.
+This setting is used to reduce the effect gas costs have on profitability of the vault, especially for smaller investment amounts

+#### Monitoring Frequency (minutes)

+Determines how often the advisor will apply the strategy against the assets in the vault.
+In general daily should be a good value, but for larger vaults shorter timeframes are usually more beneficial.

-#### Endpoint
+#### Foreced Rebalance

-The endpoint specifies the URL where the advisor program is hosted.

-#### T (in minutes)

-The minimum amount that must be present in a vault in order to carry out the execution.
+If forced rebalance is selected the vault will rebalance your positions even if the minimum transaction size is not reached for any of your positions.
+This can have a severely negative impact on performance due to gas costs and should only be used for vaults carrying larger balances.

 #### Protocols

-Select the protocols, from which the advisor will choose the protocol with the highest APR and invest the vault assets in that protocol.

-#### Foreced Rebalance

-If the vault administrator enables Forced rebalance, the advisor will execute even if the assets in the vault are less than the minimum transaction size, i.e. the Tmin value.
+Set the percentage share a protocol should have in your portfolio.